ShefaaDali/TAWJIHI-MANAGEMENT-SYSTEM-WEBSITE/README.md

 #	✨ A Round Through The Website
+ A website has been developed using the MERN stack (MongoDB, Express.js, React.js, and Node.js) to provide students with a convenient and flexible way to access questions prepared by teachers.
 🔺note: This repo contains the client-side, the server-side code is on this [repo](https://github.com/ShefaaDali/TAWJIHI-MANAGEMENT-SYSTEM-WEBSITE-server-side)